BOXED WARNING: SERIOUS SKIN REACTIONS

-PADCEV (enfortumab vedotin-ejfv) is indicated for the treatment of adult patients with locally advanced or metastatic urothelial cancer (mUC) who have previously received a programmed death receptor-1 (PD-1) or programmed death-ligand 1 (PD-L1) inhibitor, and a platinum-containing chemotherapy in the neoadjuvant/adjuvant, locally advanced or metastatic setting.
+PADCEV® is indicated for the treatment of adult patients with locally advanced or metastatic urothelial cancer (mUC) who:

 Important Safety Information

-Peripheral neuropathy (PN), predominantly sensory, occurred in 49% of the 310 patients treated with PADCEV in clinical trials; 2% experienced Grade 3 reactions.
-In one clinical trial, peripheral neuropathy occurred in patients treated with PADCEV with or without preexisting peripheral neuropathy.
-The median time to onset of Grade ≥2 was 3.8 months (range: 0.6 to 9.2).
-Neuropathy led to treatment discontinuation in 6% of patients.
-At the time of their last evaluation, 19% had complete resolution, and 26% had partial improvement.
-Monitor patients for symptoms of new or worsening peripheral neuropathy and consider dose interruption or dose reduction of PADCEV when peripheral neuropathy occurs.
-Permanently discontinue PADCEV in patients that develop Grade ≥3 peripheral neuropathy.
+Peripheral neuropathy (PN) occurred in 52% of the 680 patients treated with PADCEV in clinical trials, including 39% with sensory neuropathy, 7% with muscular weakness and 6% with motor neuropathy; 4% experienced Grade 3-4 reactions.
+PN occurred in patients treated with PADCEV with or without pre- existing PN.
+The median time to onset of Grade ≥2 PN was 4.6 months (range: 0.1 to 15.8 months).
+Neuropathy led to treatment discontinuation in 5% of patients.
+Monitor patients for symptoms of new or worsening peripheral neuropathy and consider dose interruption or dose reduction of PADCEV when PN occurs.
+Permanently discontinue PADCEV in patients who develop Grade ≥3 PN.

 Infusion site extravasation Skin and soft tissue reactions secondary to extravasation have been observed after administration of PADCEV.
-Of the 310 patients, 1.3% of patients experienced skin and soft tissue reactions.
+Of the 680 patients, 1.6% of patients experienced skin and soft tissue reactions, including 0.3% who experienced Grade 3-4 reactions.
 Reactions may be delayed.
 Erythema, swelling, increased temperature, and pain worsened until 2-7 days after extravasation and resolved within 1-4 weeks of peak.
-One percent (1%) of patients developed extravasation reactions with secondary cellulitis, bullae, or exfoliation.
+Two patients (0.3%) developed extravasation reactions with secondary cellulitis, bullae, or exfoliation.
 Ensure adequate venous access prior to starting PADCEV and monitor for possible extravasation during administration.
 If extravasation occurs, stop the infusion and monitor for adverse reactions.